wowthemesnet/mundana-theme-jekyll/_posts/2021-05-26-saag-indian-spinach-curry.md

 5. Add the pureed spinach, coconut milk, and 3/4 cup of water and stir to combine.
 Cook for another 5-10 minutes, stirring frequently.
 Add salt – start with 1 tsp. – and pepper to taste.
 6. While the saag is finishing cooking, in a frying pan over medium-high heat, cook the tofu for about 5 minutes, tossing throughout to ensure roughly even browning.
 Remove the tofu and repeat with the chickpeas (or mushrooms or potatoes – note potatoes will need more time to fully cook).
 7. Add the cooked tofu and chickpeas to the spinach curry and stir to combine.
-8. Serve the curry over rice or with naan.
+8. Serve the curry over rice.

 **Notes**